What is Community Ownership?

 In Scotland the Community Right to Buy land and buildings was introduced by the 2003 Land Reform Act.
 This follows on from a long history of Scottish community ownership, stretching back to Stornoway in the 1920s.
 In more recent times: in the 1990s the Assynt Crofters, and communities in Eigg, Knoydart and Gigha undertook to buy the land they lived on because these communities felt they were on their knees; if they didn’t do something for themselves their communities would likely join the empty spaces across Scotland.
 These groups bought their land and have since undertaken wide-spread investment in their local areas.

-The Community Right to Buy and Scottish Land Fund was extended to urban areas in 2016, and there are many urban community ownership successes to date.
+The Community Right to Buy and Scottish Land Fund was extended to urban areas in 2016.
+There are now many urban community ownership successes.

-While we promote all types of community ownership, we focus on community acquisition of privately-held land.
+While we promote all types of community ownership, we focus our support and research on community acquisition of privately-held land.
 This is partly due to our history of supporting communities in private estate buy-outs.
 We also know that community acquisition of private land brings the benefits of that ownership into the common good, held by local and democratically accountable organizations.